ISMPP Highlights

 ISMPP Member Publications and Presentations

 ISMPP is pleased to share these recent publications and presentations by Society members.
-We encourage our members to publish and present research and information related to publishing practices to advance the medical publications profession, and improve standards and best practices…
+We encourage members to publish and present research and information related to publishing practices to advance the medical publications profession, and improve standards and best practices…

 Message from Our Leadership